 Google doesn't want developers naming their apps in ways that could imply association with or endorsement from Android, so instead of the Android Music Player, it prefers Music Player for Android.
 The idea is that this distinction makes it clearer to users that the folks who make Android had nothing to do with the creation of this particular app.

 Now the Big G has expanded this guideline to all other brands.
+Android developers who visit the company's support page on the topic will see a new section dedicated entirely to this.
 Read More

 Manufacturers, you're awful at naming things.
 Sorry.
 It's true.
 In many cases, you've either muddied the brand of your flagship devices, or made it incredibly difficult for customers to know what they should be asking for when they walk into a store.
 This is probably not a good thing since you want customers to buy your stuff.
 More than that, though, you want them to love your stuff, so they'll buy more of it.
 Read More

 The Android team sure has a sense of humor.
 Previously, in the Froyo SDK, besides tons of awesome code, they've also added a function called wtf() (What a Terrible Failure) and an even more hilarious isUserAMonkey() that returns true if the user interface is currently being messed with by a monkey.

 Examining the Honeycomb SDK docs released earlier today, armed with a hint from Roman Nurik, I found the following gem: fyiWillBeAdvancedByHostKThx().
 Read More